Updated: January 10, 2023

 The Right of Survivorship can be forfeited if a judge deems that someone was made a joint tenant with the intent of avoiding probate, so it is best to only create one if the property/asset is acquired together.
 This also prevents you giving away half of any interest in your individual property/assets.

 Joint Ownership without Rights of Survivorship includes Tenancy in Common and Joint Tenants in Common.
 Both types allow people to equally or unequally share ownership of property/financial assets while permitting them to stipulate in their will who will inherit their share after their death and will be subject to the probate process.
-The major difference is the assets that are jointly owned.
+The major difference is the assets that are jointly owned, property vs any asset.

-Tenancy in common may be the default property ownership for married couples in some states.
+Tenancy in common only applies to property.
+It may be the default property ownership for married couples in some states.

 Like other joint ownerships, you and your co-tenant in common: